m-orfanos/focus-cli/README.md

 4. Run the app (see below).

 > [!warning]
-> MacOS/Linux/Windows WSL, NOT Windows
+> MacOS/Linux/Windows WSL compatible, NOT Windows

 ## Usage